garam masala made with Indian spices

 Garam masala recipe made with aromatic spices like cumin, cloves and many others

-AS I mentioned, even a pinch of this makes any food flavorful.
-But if you are using to make any spicy curries, biryanis, veg curries, paneer recipes or meat curries, then ½ to ¾ tsp of this with an equal amount of coriander powder goes right for a 3 to 4 serving dish.
+As I mentioned, even a pinch of this makes any food flavorful.
+But if you are using to make any spicy curries, biryanis, veg curries, paneer recipes or meat curries, then 1 to 1½ tsp of this with an equal amount of coriander powder goes right for a 3 to 4 serving dish.

-The other way is to add it just before finishing off with the cooking.
-We just sprinkle it, mix and turn off the stove.
+The other way is to add it just before finishing off the dish.
 We usually do this for stir fry dishes or in recipes where garam masala is used twice.

 Faqs